nationalarchives/tna-frontend/README.md

 - SCSS - which could either be imported as a standalone styles declaration or as part of the compiled output
 - JavaScript (ESNext) - if there is any progressive enhancement required on the component
 - Options/properties - a list of the configurable properties of the component and their types
-- Test scenarios - a variety of configurations and their expected outputs which can be used by either this repository or other implementations of the components (e.g. Jinja)
+- Test scenarios - a variety of configurations and their expected outputs that can be used by either this repository or other implementations of the components (e.g. Jinja)

-## Technologies
+### Technologies

+- SCSS (used by GDS, is the de facto standard CSS preprocessor, already using in ETNA)
-- Webpack - compilation of JavaScript and CSS
+- Webpack - compilation of JavaScript and CSS (used by numerous TNA projects already)
+- Babel - will allow us to use ESNext or possibly even TypeScript (although this could go against the lean requirement)
-- Storybook - allow viewing and testing of components
+- Storybook - allow viewing and testing of components (we have already used this elsewhere in TNA)

-## Relationship to other resources
+### Relationship to other resources

-### System context
+#### System context

 ```mermaid
 C4Context